biod/sambamba/README.md

 are Github source and binary [releases](https://github.com/biod/sambamba/releases).

-A *latest* pre-release of sambamba 0.6.7 for Linux that includes all dependencies is available from this [link](http://test-gn2.genenetwork.org/ipfs/QmakasNfZhdbPA3xJYNxNX7at5FtYnS4hUNnvDbzxhZf2J).
+A *latest* pre-release of sambamba 0.6.7 for Linux that includes debug information and all dependencies is available from this [link](http://test-gn2.genenetwork.org/ipfs/QmakasNfZhdbPA3xJYNxNX7at5FtYnS4hUNnvDbzxhZf2J).

 Install the tarball by unpacking it and running the contained install